Nvidia leads Wall Street higher after a US court blocks many of Trump's tariffs

 In the bond market, Treasury yields eased a bit following some mixed reports on the economy.
 One said that the U.S. economy likely shrunk by less in the first three months of the year than earlier estimated.
 Another said slightly more U.S. workers applied for unemployment benefits last week than economists expected.

-The yield on the 10-year Treasury eased to 4.44% from 4.47% late Wednesday.
-The two-year Treasury yield, which moves more closely with expectations for where the Federal Reserve will take overnight interest rates, fell to 3.94% from 3.96%.
+The yield on the 10-year Treasury fell to 4.45% from 4.47% late Wednesday.
+The two-year Treasury yield, which moves more closely with expectations for where the Federal Reserve will take overnight interest rates, edged down to 3.95% from 3.96%.

-In stock markets abroad, Japan’s Nikkei 225 jumped 1.9% to help lead Asian markets higher.
+In stock markets abroad, Japan’s Nikkei 225 jumped 1.9% to help lead Asian markets higher, while stocks rose 1.4 in Hong Kong and 0.7% in Shanghai.

-In South Korea, which like Japan relies heavily on exports to the United States, the Kospi rallied 1.9%.
-Its market also got a boost from the Bank of Korea, which cut its key interest rate to ease pressure on the economy.
+South Korea's Kospi rallied 1.9% after the Bank of Korea cut its key interest rate to ease pressure on the economy.

-The moves in Europe were more muted.
-France’s CAC 40 rose 0.1%, and Germany’s DAX swung from an early gain to a dip of 0.2%.
+The moves for European stocks were much more muted.
+France’s CAC 40 rose 0.1%, and Germany’s DAX swung from an early gain to a dip of 0.4%.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.